Phone: 250 334 2445

 Ill and unvaccinated children and adults

 If you or your child is unvaccinated (standard childhood vaccination schedule) and are ill, we cannot see you without prior telephonic arrangement.
+To reduce the risk of contact with vulnerable patients, we will schedule appointments at different times of the day (e.g. end of the day) for those who are unvaccinated and ill.
 We care for a large number of patients who are elderly or immune compromised.
 Exposure to an illness such as measles or whooping cough can be deadly for them.
-Our office should be a safe zone for those patients and all others.
-While you have the right to make decisions for yourself and your family, we have the duty to protect others from the consequences as they rely on us to keep them safe.
+We have a duty to protect vulnerable patients as they rely on us to keep them safe.

 Measles, for instance, is a highly infectious disease.
 If an infected person is in a room droplets or airborne virus particles are deposited onto surfaces and into the air, which remains infectious for 2 hours after they have left the room.
-Others who share that space in the 2 hour time frame have a 90% chance of becoming infected if they are susceptible.
+Others who share that space in the 2-hour time frame have a 90% chance of becoming infected if they are susceptible.
 This includes patients with inadequate vaccination response or waning immunity, those too young to be vaccinated (babies) or those who cannot be vaccinated (allergies, certain medical conditions) and those with compromised immunity (diabetics, cancer patients, patients on immune -suppressant medications and biologics) and the elderly.

 Abuse or violent behaviour

 The Courtenay Medical Clinic has a ZERO TOLERANCE policy towards abusive or violent behavior, and anyone displaying such behavior will be asked to leave the premises.
+They will also be discharged from our clinic as a patient.

 Cellphones